 In a large bowl, combine all ingredients.
 Beat together with an electric mixer until creamy.
 Batter will keep in a covered container in the fridge for at least two weeks or in the freezer for longer.
 Makes enough for about 16 drinks.

 For each drink, bring a generous 2 tbsp of batter to room temperature.
 Place in a warm 10 oz mug with 11⁄2–2 oz of good-quality dark rum.
 Top with boiling water and stir vigorously.
 Serve steaming hot, garnished with a cinnamon stick and a twist of orange peel.

-Buttered rum apple cider: Replace 1⁄2 to 3⁄4 of the water with hot apple cider.
+Switch up the flavours by trying this simple twist!
+To make a Buttered rum apple cider: replace 1⁄2 to 3⁄4 of the water with hot apple cider.